Get Help Today(877) 648-4288

 Featured Treatment Center

-Psychological Effects of Addiction on Family and Other Loved Ones
+Psychological Effects Of Addiction On The Family And Other Loved Ones

 The strain of a loved one’s use disorder can create mental health issues for those around them.
 When someone develops an addiction, they intentionally or otherwise force their family into focusing on them constantly.
 Whether it’s worrying about their safety, or worrying about how to help them, this shift family dynamic can cause anxiety disorders and depression to form.

 Depending on the severity of the situation, one family member’s addiction may cause another loved one to self-medicate.
 The availability of alcohol and its reputation for helping ease mental pain make it a top choice for people dealing with addiction in their family.
 Traumatizing events during the course of recovery can leave lasting marks on people’s psyches resulting in long lived anxiety, depression, and trust issues.